-Alleged radical islamic outfit PFI's Jan 5 rally denied permission by WB Police
+PFI’s Jan 5 rally denied permission by West Bengal police

 Kolkata, Jan 03: The Popular Front of India (PFI), an alleged radical islamic outfit, was on Friday denied permission for an anti-citizenship law rally scheduled on Sunday in West Bengal's Murshidabad district, a senior police officer said.